shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-using-avalanche.md

 };
 ```

-Since Avalanche network is compatible with Ethereum EVM, you can use ethereum hardhat plugins to compile and deploy your contract:
+Since Avalanche network is compatible with Ethereum's Virtual Machine (EVM), you can use any available HardHat plugins to compile and deploy your contract:

 ```text
 yarn add --dev @nomiclabs/hardhat-ethers ethers @nomiclabs/hardhat-waffle